oslabs-beta/poseidon/README.md

       KUBECOST_IP = "[REPLACE THIS WITH YOUR DEPLOYED KUBECOST IP ADDRESS]" LOCAL_KUBECOST_IP = "[REPLACE THIS WITH YOUR LOCAL KUBECOST IP ADDRESS]" LOCAL_CLUSTER_IP = "localhost:3300"
-      LOCAL_CLUSTER_NAME = "[REPLACE THIS WITH THE UNIQUE EMBED ID FROM YOUR GRAFANA SHARE LINK]" DEPLOYED_CLUSTER_IP = "[REPLACE THIS WITH YOUR DEPLOYED* CLUSTER IP ADDRESS]" DEPLOYED_CLUSTER_NAME = "[REPLACE THIS WITH THE UNIQUE EMBED ID FROM YOUR GRAFANA SHARE LINK]" DEPLOYED_CLUSTER_NAME_2 = "[REPLACE THIS WITH THE UNIQUE EMBED ID FROM YOUR GRAFANA SHARE LINK]"
+      LOCAL_CLUSTER_NAME = "[REPLACE THIS WITH THE UNIQUE EMBED ID FROM YOUR LOCAL CLUSTER'S GRAFANA SHARE LINK]" DEPLOYED_CLUSTER_IP = "[REPLACE THIS WITH YOUR DEPLOYED* CLUSTER IP ADDRESS]" DEPLOYED_CLUSTER_NAME = "[REPLACE THIS WITH THE UNIQUE EMBED ID FROM YOUR CLOUD HOSTED GRAFANA SHARE LINK]" DEPLOYED_CLUSTER_NAME_2 = "[OPTIONAL: REPLACE THIS WITH THE UNIQUE EMBED ID FROM YOUR CLOUD HOSTED GRAFANA SHARE LINK]"
       ```
       - Be sure to replace the areas of all caps text including the enclosing square brackets with the specified information, then save the file.
-        - *functions for both depolyments on AWS and/or Google.
+        - *Functions for both depolyments on AWS and/or Google.
-      - For more details, please visit our website [os-poseidon.com/setup](https://www.os-poseidon.com/setup).
+      - For more detailed instructions, please visit our website [os-poseidon.com/setup](https://www.os-poseidon.com/setup).
   3. Regarding your command options:
       - `npm run port` runs the application on port 3500.
       - `npm run forward` ..?